 Directory Description common\bin Contains executable files for components common to all IAR Embedded Workbench products, such as the editor and the graphical user interface components.
 The executable file for the IDE is also located here. common\config Contains files used by the IDE for settings in the development environment. common\doc Contains release notes with recent additional information about the components common to all IAR Embedded Workbench products.
 We recommend that you read these files.
-The directory also contains documentation related to installation and licensing. common\plugins Contains executable files and description files for components that can be loaded as plugin modules, for example modules for code coverage.
+The directory also contains documentation related to installation and licensing. common\plugins Contains executable files and description files for components that can be loaded as plugin modules.